gunjana/migrationtodrupal/migration_to_drupal/README.md

 - Migrates data from the mongodb database to the drupal entity
 - Provides a mapping form to map JSON data attributes to custom entity attributes
+- For Migration from the mongodb please make sure you have added source database in your settings.php

 ## Installation and Setup of module